How to Fix Filter not seating on LG LDTH7972S

 Why won’t the filter click into place on my LG LDTH7972S?

 The filter may be misaligned or have debris blocking the housing seat.
-Remove the filter, clean the housing with a damp cloth, and reinsert it by aligning the tabs carefully before pushing firmly until it clicks.
+Remove the filter, clean the housing with a damp cloth, and attempt reinserting it by carefully aligning the tabs before pushing firmly until you hear a click.

 Can a damaged filter cause it to not seat properly?

 Yes, a cracked or warped filter body will prevent a secure fit.
-Inspect the filter for visible damage and replace it with an LG-approved replacement if needed.
+Inspect the filter for visible damage and replace it with an LG-approved part if necessary.

 How do I know the filter is correctly seated on the LG LDTH7972S?

-A properly seated filter will sit flush with the housing and produce an audible click when locked in.
+A correctly seated filter will sit flush with the housing and produce an audible click when locked in.
 Any error indicators on the control panel should also clear once the filter is secure.